-Fundamentally, surfactant chaperones mimic behaviors exhibited by naturally occurring stress proteins that protect living systems after injury.
-The safety of certain synthetic surfactants that act as molecular chaperones has been proven over time.
-In particular, polymeric surfactant chaperones that are symmetric block copolymers of polyethylene oxide-polypropylene oxide-polyethylene oxide (PEO-PPO-PEO) have been used to reduce blood viscosity for more than fifty years.
-The capability of this surfactant to repair damaged cell membranes, however, was unknown until the late 1980’s when Raphael C. Lee, MD, ScD, DSc, Professor of Molecular Medicine and Surgery at the University of Chicago Pritzker School of Medicine, discovered its unique cell membrane healing properties.
+One such compound is a symmetric block copolymers of polyethylene oxide-polypropylene oxide-polyethylene oxide (PEO-PPO-PEO), which has been used to reduce blood viscosity for more than fifty years.
+However, its capability of membrane repair was unknown until the late 1980’s when Raphael C. Lee, MD, ScD, DSc, Professor of Molecular Medicine and Surgery at the University of Chicago Pritzker School of Medicine, discovered its unique cell membrane healing properties.
 This exciting discovery led to the founding of Maroon Biotech and our company’s second objective: the development of our surfactant chaperone technology.